 The raw data collected form a survey can be converted into a perceptual map through an assortment of statistical procedures.
 Multi-dimensional scaling will produce ideal points and competitor positions.

 If you want to test the waters before you launch a product or before you contemplate on a new brand positioning strategy, you can benefit from using a perceptual map.
-Here is a gist of the marketing functions that perceptual mapping serves:
+Perceptual mapping serves multiple marketing functions, including -

 If you are planning on launching a new product in an area with a high density of ideal points without competitors, we can help you find an area free from competitors.
 Our perceptual mapping/brand position analysis services can help you map relationships between competitors and the customer perception in making purchase decisions and recommendations.